 Next, we recommend that you test the mount to make sure it is running properly using the following command lines:

 Then, delete this test file:

-To have a fixed path, you may want to use the following script which creates a "last" folder always linking the last backup :
+o use the same path to access your latest backup all the time, you may want to use the following script which creates a "last" folder always pointing to the latest backup: